 Preference may be given to applicants with:

-- Eligible to practice Nursing under the BC College of Nurses and Midwifes (BCCNM).
+- Registered and a member in good standing or eligibleto practice Nursing under the BC College of Nurses and Midwifes (BCCNM).

 - Current CPR-C level certification.

 Applicants selected to move forward in the hiring process may be assessed on the Knowledge, Skills, Abilities and Competencies as outlined in the attached Job Profile located in the Additional Information section at the bottom of the posting.

 - Recognized courses in adolescent psychiatry, relevant to the position.

 - Recent work experiences in the field of adolescent psychiatry.